 Instagram highlights let you display these 24 hours stories permanently on your page.
-This is great for evergreen content such as testimonials, FAQs or announcements like new staff posts or awards.
+This is great for evergreen content such as testimonials, FAQs, or announcements like new staff posts and awards.

-Evergreen content is timeless – meaning they can stay prominent on your socials for a long period of time without becoming outdated.
-An example for non-evergreen content would be temporary opening hours during Christmas.
+Evergreen content is timeless – meaning it can stay prominent on your socials for a long period of time without becoming outdated.
+An example of non-evergreen content would be temporary opening hours during Christmas.

 Good to Remember:

 Short videos are better than long ones.
-People’s attention span isn’t the same as it used to be and you need to cater to that.
-Include important info and your contact details but don’t try to convey too many messages in a video for one car – unless it’s a collectable or a classic, when going into details might engage the customer more.
+People’s attention span isn’t the same as it used to be, and you need to cater to that.
+Include important info and your contact details, but don’t try to convey too many messages in a video for one car – unless it’s a collectible or a classic, then going into details might engage the customer more.

 When recording cars, make sure you have some type of branding in the background – your company logo, website, or phone number.

-Add location to your post so you can attract a local audience easy.
+Add location to your post, so you can attract a local audience easily.
 You can do this while uploading the photo to your Instagram.
-See Instagram’s tutorial how to post your first picture on Instagram, along with other useful tips: https://help.instagram.com/442418472487929
+See Instagram’s tutorial on how to post your first picture on Instagram, along with other useful tips: https://help.instagram.com/442418472487929

 Use hashtags that are relevant.
 We’ll be covering hashtags in a later episode of Connected Academy, so make sure you subscribe to our newsletters here: www.bit.ly/CCFACADEMY

-Don’t use music or any copywritten material – could find your video being flagged up and taken down.
+Don’t use music or any copy written material – this can find your video being flagged up and taken down.

 Include a Call to Action